MuriloLCN/Simple-Draw/README.md

 # Documentation
 Here are the components that make up the SimpleDraw class and how you can use them.

-## Variables

-Here are the variables that compose the SimpleDraw class, they are public and can be retrieved and changed directly, although it is not recommended for most of them that you do the latter, and instead call the appropriate method to do so (unless explicitly dictated), as there are behaviors that need to happen during those calls.

----

-## Simulation variables

----

-#### SimpleDraw.resetAfterLoop : Bool
-Dictates whether drawing variables (like colors, weights, etc) are reset to their default state after each loop.
-Default: true.
-This variable can be changed directly.

----

-#### SimpleDraw.canvas : PictureBox
-The PictureBox element in which the final generated frame will be displayed at.
-Initially given by the user with the ```start()``` method.

----
-#### SimpleDraw.frameCount : Int
-The count of how many frames have passed since the start of the simulation.

----
-#### SimpleDraw.deltaTime : Int
-The time interval between frames (in ms).
-Changing this mid-run will not change the speed of the simulation.

----
-#### SimpleDraw.currentFrame : Bitmap
-The current frame image being generated.

----
-#### SimpleDraw.graphics : Graphics
-The current graphics object used to draw onto the currentFrame.

----
-#### SimpleDraw.fillState : Bool
-Whether the shapes that are being drawn should or not be filled in.
-Default: true

----
-#### SimpleDraw.strokeState : Bool
-Whether the shapes that are being drawn should or not have their outlines (perimeters) drawn.
-Default: true

----
-#### SimpleDraw.antiAlias : Bool
-Whether anti-aliasing is on or off.
-Default: false

----
-#### SimpleDraw.width : Int
-The width of the canvas.
-Default: The same width of the PictureBox passed in.
-#### SimpleDraw.height : Int
-The height of the canvas.
-Default: The same height of the PictureBox passed in.

----
-## Drawing variables
----
-#### SimpleDraw.dx : Int
-The translation in the x axis for the origin.
-Default: 0
-#### SimpleDraw.dy : Int
-The translation in the y axis for the origin.
-Default: 0

----
-#### SimpleDraw.currentStrokeColor : Color
-The current color used for drawing points, lines and the edges of shapes.
-Default: Color.Black
-#### SimpleDraw.currentFillColor : Color
-The current color used for filling in shapes.
-Default: Color.Black

----

-#### SimpleDraw.backgroundColor : Color
-The current background color.
-Default: Color.White

----
-#### SimpleDraw.textFont : Font
-The current font used for text.
-Default: Times New Roman, 12

----
-#### SimpleDraw.BGbrush : SolidBrush
-The current brush used for the background.
-Same color as backgroundColor

----
-#### SimpleDraw.fillBrush : SolidBrush
-The current brush used for filling shapes.
-Same color as currentFillColor

----
-#### SimpleDraw.strokePen : Pen
-The current pen used to draw points, lines and edges of shapes.
-Same color as currentStrokeColor

----
-#### SimpleDraw.currentRectMode
-The current mode used for drawing rectangles, squares and images.
-Can be either TOP_LEFT or CENTER.

----
-#### SimpleDraw.currentCircleMode
-The current mode used for drawing circles and ellipses.
-Can be either TOP_LEFT or CENTER.

----
-#### SimpleDraw.rTopLeft
-Public variable representing ```SimpleDraw.RECT_MODE.TOP_LEFT```.
-Used as parameter for rectMode() method.

----
-#### SimpleDraw.rCenter
-Public variable representing ```SimpleDraw.RECT_MODE.CENTER```.
-Used as parameter for rectMode() method.

----
-#### SimpleDraw.cTopLeft
-Public variable representing ```SimpleDraw.CIRCLE_MODE.TOP_LEFT```.
-Used as parameter for circleMode() method.

----
-#### SimpleDraw.cCenter
-Public variable representing ```SimpleDraw.CIRCLE_MODE.CENTER```.
-Used as parameter for circleMode() method.

----
-## Temporary state variables

----
-#### SimpleDraw.isTempState : Bool
-Whether or not the drawing is in temporary state (i.e, when push() is called).
-Default: false

----
-#### SimpleDraw.tempStrokeColor : Color
-The current temporary stroke color.
-Default: currentStrokeColor

----
-#### SimpleDraw.tempFillColor : Color
-The current temporary fill color.
-Default: currentFillColor

----
-#### SimpleDraw.tempBGColor : Color
-The current temporary background color.
-Default: backgroundColor

----
-#### SimpleDraw.tempBGbrush : SolidBrush
-The current temporary background brush.
-Default: BGbrush

----
-#### SimpleDraw.tempFillBrush : SolidBrush
-The current temporary filling brush.
-Default: fillBrush

----
-#### SimpleDraw.tempStrokePen : Pen
-The current temporary stroking pen.
-Default: strokePen

----
-#### SimpleDraw.tempRectMode
-The current temporary mode for drawing rectangles.
-Default: currentRectMode

----
-#### SimpleDraw.tempCircleMode
-The current temporary mode for drawing circles.
-Default: currentCircleMode

----
-## Methods

-The methods used to control and draw stuff to the screen.

 ---
 ## State methods